mwilensky768/SSINS/docs/tutorial.rst

 (a) Flagging all times for highly contaminated channels
 *******************************************************
 ::
-  >>> # Suppose you want to flag all times with fewer than 20 clean channels remaining
+  >>> # Suppose you want to flag all times with fewer than 20 clean time integrations remaining
   >>> # Construct a MF as follows
   >>> mf = MF(ins.freq_array, 5, N_samp_thresh=20)
   >>> mf.apply_match_test(ins, apply_samp_thresh=True) # doctest: +SKIP